relativitydev/relativity-trace-documentation/docs/administrator_guide/retention.md

 `Document Delete Batch Size` - controls number of documents to delete at once

-> **Note:** All documents will be deleted in a single pass, this is a tweak to improve SQL performance.
+All documents will be deleted in a single pass, this is a tweak to improve SQL performance.
 Increasing this setting will only take affect if Rule Evaluation task setting (Max Documents Per Execution) is same or higher value.
+{: .info }

 `Delete Documents Older Than Hours` - controls age of a document (based on System Created On date/time) to delete